Big data: what they are, how they work, and why they are the future of Business

 Thanks to Big Data and a Business Intelligence & Advanced Analytics project, any company, even small, can achieve its business objectives and see its profits grow.

-In the Hospitality sector, for example, the use of Big Data is already a reality thanks to Business Intelligence projects that allow the generation of a dynamic pricing strategy in real time, for example, taking into account demand, supply and availability, integrating the analysis with other data from external sources, such as the main OTAs, traffic data, tourist flows, etc.
+In the hospitality sector, for example, the use of Big Data is already a reality thanks to Business Intelligence projects that enable the generation of a dynamic pricing strategy in real time.
+This involves taking into account demand, supply, and availability while integrating analyses with additional data from external sources, such as major OTAs, traffic data, and tourist flows.

-The real challenge of the future will no longer be to be able to give answers to business questions (Augmented Analytics systems will make this process simple), but to ask the right questions, investigate unexplored aspects and find new and hidden insights, maybe before others.
+The real challenge of the future will no longer be the ability to provide answers to business questions (Augmented Analytics systems will simplify this process), but rather to ask the right questions, explore uncharted aspects, and uncover new and hidden insights, perhaps before others do.

 We realize Business Intelligence & Advanced Analytics solutions to transform simple data into information of freat strategic value.